 February 2016.
-Circumstances of life led me to make the decision to adopt a dog.
+Circumstances of life led me to decide to adopt a dog.
 It was then, after seeing several posts on Facebook, when I came across one post that talked about Morrison.
-A puppy mixes Border Collie and God knows what, about three years old.
+A puppy mixes Border Collie and God knows what of three years old.
 He arrived at the shelter of puntanimals (Huelva, Spain) with only a few months he was not lucky enough to be adopted.
-I would have loved to find him earlier…
+I would have loved to find him earlier.

-Morrison is a very special dog, although I think we all say the same about our fluffy friends, right?
-The point is that Morrison was, is and will continue to be a very special friend.
+Morrison is a very special dog, although I think we all say the same about our fluffy friends, don’t we?
+The point is that Morrison was, is, and will continue to be a very special friend.

 He spent his first 40h without peeing.
-I walked him and walked him in the forest and nothing happened.
+I walked him and walked him to the forest and nothing happened.
 In a desperate attempt, I took him for a walk on the beach.
-That’s when, in contact with the water, he felt calm and safe enough to pee (abstain comments of “that should not be done.”
-I know, but at that time was the only way in which the animal was able to feel safe, until step by step I taught him that he could feel safe in the trees and the forest near our home.
+That’s when, in contact with the water, he felt calm and safe enough to pee (keep to yourself comments like “that should not be done.”
+I know, but at that time, it was the only way in which the animal was able to feel safe, until step by step I taught him that he could feel safe in the trees and the forest near our home.

 The first few days were tough, as he was very afraid and felt insecure.
 Maybe my great idea of bathing him the first day, because it smelled very bad, was not one of my best occurrences (I guess we learn from our mistakes).